Blu-ray first emerged in 2006 and changed the way we watch movies and play games forever.

 The region code is read by the media player and if it doesn’t match up then, unfortunately, it won’t play.

 You can see a map of Blu-ray and DVD region codes here.

 If you bought a Blu-ray player in the UK but purchased some Blu-ray discs while on holiday in America, then your disc won’t be compatible.

 However, there are some ways around the issue.

 Where can I buy a Panasonic dmr bwt740?

 The Panasonic dmr bwt740 features recording capability for both Blu-ray and DVD, 1 TB hard drive, the option to pause and rewind live TV, and internet access to Netflix, iPlayer and more.
 You can see the full spec list here.

 Amazon has the Blu-ray player available to purchase online.

 Does the Panasonic dmr bwt740 have a multi-region option?

-Because the Panasonic dmr bwt740 is a 4k Blu-ray Player it does provide a multi-region feature.
+The Panasonic dmr bwt740 is a 4k Blu-ray Player which provides a multi-region feature.